Federal Student Aid

 Blue Ribbon Schools

-Also last week, via video, Secretary King announced 329 schools as 2016 National Blue Ribbon Schools.
+On September 24, via video, Secretary DeVos announced 367 schools as 2020 National Blue Ribbon Schools.
 This program honors public and private elementary, middle, and high schools where students perform at the highest levels or where progress is being made on closing achievement gaps among student subgroups.
 Chief State School Officers nominate public schools.
 The Council for American Private Education nominates private schools.
-All schools will be honored at a ceremony in Washington, D.C., November 7 and 8.
-In its 34-year history, the program has bestowed almost 10,000 awards on more than 9,000 schools, with some sites winning multiple awards — schools are eligible to be re-nominated every five years.
+This year's awards ceremony will be held virtually November 12 and 13.
+In its 38-year history, the program has bestowed almost 10,000 awards on more than 9,000 schools, with some sites winning multiple awards — schools are eligible to be re-nominated every five years.
 (Note: School profiles and applications are posted online.)

-Before the end of the federal fiscal year (September 30), the Department announced a number of competitive grant awards.
-Among them:
+Before the end of the federal fiscal year (September 30), the Department awarded a significant number of competitive grant awards.

 Odds and Ends